GuruduttShenoy/nodeRESTAPI/README.md

 <h1>About this project</h1>
-This is a node js app that creates REST APIs for performing CRUD operations and uses MYSQL DB at the backend.
+<h2>This is a node js app that creates REST APIs for performing CRUD operations and uses MYSQL DB at the backend</h2>

 **libraries used:**
-dotenv
+1. dotenv
-express
+2. express
-http
+3. http
-https
+4. https
-mysql
+5. mysql

 <h1>Steps to spin up the api on local</h1>